Dan Luger: International career

 During the 2001 British & Irish Lions tour to Australia, Luger scored a hat-trick of tries in the opening match against Western Australia.
 However, an injury ended his tour, when he fractured a cheekbone in a training accident.

 A try from him topped the 42-6 Grand Slam victory over Ireland at Lansdowne Road back in April 2003 and he was again on the score sheet in August when he touched down in England's 43-9 humbling of Wales at the Millennium Stadium during the World Cup warm-up matches.

 He came on as an illegal substitute during the England-Samoa game at the 2003 Rugby World Cup, when the player he was intended to replace (Mike Tindall) hadn't left the field before Luger came on.
 Luger even made a tackle before being ordered off the field again.
 This led to a dispute over whether England should be fined, or perhaps even docked points as a penalty for having sixteen players on the field for a short period of time.
 Ultimately England were fined £10,000.
+He did not receive a cap for this appearance, a decision made by Clive Woodward.
 He was an integral part of the world champion winning side.

 Luger was also a notable England Sevens player playing at international level for a number of years to 2006.